-Welcome to SITC Cancer Immunotherapy CONNECT, the Society for Immunotherapy of Cancer's new website launched in 2017.
+Welcome to SITC Cancer Immunotherapy CONNECT, the official website of the Society for Immunotherapy of Cancer (SITC).
 SITC CONNECT is the hub for the latest news, research and conversation related to cancer immunotherapy.

 There are a variety of actions and steps new visitors to the site can take to become active.
-First and foremost, creating an account will get you started, but continue reading below to learn about the additional features of this website.
+First and foremost, creating a SITC CONNECT account will get you started, but continue reading below to learn about the additional features of this website.

-Whether you're a clinician, researcher or patient, SITC CONNECT is the source and resource for you to discuss, collaborate and learn with the best and brightest in the cancer immunotherapy space.
+Whether you're a researcher, clinician, patient, advocate or caregiver, SITC CONNECT is the source and resource for you to discuss, collaborate and learn with the best and brightest in the cancer immunotherapy space.

 See you in the community!